 - Create 1 high-quality articles during the course of your internship.
 If the article is rushed, poorly researched and/or too short, then our editors will not publish it.

-- Complete a personal fundraising campaign and raise a minimum of $500.
+- Complete a personal fundraising campaign.

 - Meet weekly requirements on the Tracker.